-The standards for identification of Cultural Features have been developed as a result of the Strategic Land Use Agreement (SLUA) and the subsequent Haida Gwaii Land Use Objectives Order.
-These two documents outline a series of objectives and required practices that form the basis for Ecosystem Based Management (EBM) on Haida Gwaii.
+The standards for identification of Cultural Features have been developed as a result of the Strategic Land Use Agreement (SLUA) and the subsequent Haida Gwaii Land Use Objectives Order (HGLUOO).
+These two documents outline a series of objectives and required practices that form the basis for Ecosystem-Based Management (EBM) on Haida Gwaii.
 The cultural sections of the HGLUOO prescribe a series of forest management requirements, including Cultural Feature Identification surveys, to maintain and protect Haida Cultural Features that are most affected by logging.

 Cultural Feature Identification certification is awarded by the Council of the Haida Nation based on competency, as proven through testing.